union-fashion/home/api-first/index.md

 ## TL;DR - If you need a quick summary of the philosophy.
+At Union Fashion we are API-first because it benefits everyone involved.

 - **Applications** - Prioritizing APIs over their applications.
 - **Teams** - Ensuring everyone has a seat at the table.